Linux for Synopsys ARC Processors

 Highlights

-• ARC Linux now part of official Linux Kernel Archives
+• ARC Linux is part of the official Linux Kernel Archives since v3.9, released in 2013

 • Allows developers to leverage a wide range of Linux compatible applications